-LAMP’s Executive Committee consists of three institutional representatives selected from the full LAMP Committee and the CRL coordinator as nonvoting member.
+LAMP’s Executive Committee consists of three institutional representatives selected from the full LAMP Committee, the CRL coordinator and the Head of the Library of Congress Hispanic Division or a proxy as ex-officio members.
 The Executive Committee’s three institutional representatives serve for staggered three-year terms, and one new member is chosen at each annual meeting.
 Selection is by self- or third-party nomination, followed by an open vote.
-Elections to the Executive Committee do not require a quorum of the LAMP Committee.
+The candidate who receives the most votes is elected.
 Vacated positions are filled until the following annual meeting by the Chairperson of the Executive Committee.
 Longer-term vacancies are filled, to the normal expiration of the original incumbent’s term, through the nomination and balloting process just described.
-The Executive Committee is authorized to meet in conjunction with such non-SALALM events as ALA’s Midwinter Meeting or the Latin American Studies Association.
+The Executive Committee is authorized to meet in conjunction with such non-SALALM events as ALA’s Midwinter Meeting or the International Congress of the Latin American Studies Association.

 The duties of the Executive Committee are:

 - To determine specific acquisitions in accordance with the policies of LAMP as determined by the full LAMP Committee

 - To make policy recommendations to the full LAMP Committee